-Hormones play a role too.
+Hormones play a role, too.
 When the body enters its deep sleep stage known as non-REM sleep, the pituitary gland releases growth hormones that stimulate muscle repair and growth.
 When the body doesn’t get enough rest, the secretion of this growth hormone declines, and it can become harder for your body to recover from injuries.

 The hormone prolactin, which helps regulate inflammation, is also released while sleeping.
-If you don’t get enough sleep, you’re more likely to experience inflammation in the body, which can make injury recovery more difficult, while also putting you at risk of further injury.
+If you don’t get enough sleep, you’re more likely to experience inflammation in the body, which can make injury recovery more difficult while also putting you at risk of further injury.

-Where and How You Sleep
+Where & How You Sleep

 To determine an ideal sleeping position, don’t be afraid to seek advice from your doctor based on the injury you’ve experienced.
 It will take far longer to recover from an injury that’s repeatedly irritated throughout the night because of the way you’re sleeping.

-When it comes to a mattress, you’ll want something that provides both comfort and support, and evenly distributes your weight so that you’re neither irritating pressure points nor sinking and collapsing in too deeply.
+When it comes to a mattress, you’ll want something that provides both comfort and support and evenly distributes your weight so that you’re neither irritating pressure points nor sinking and collapsing in too deeply.
 If you’re waking up achier than when you drifted off to sleep, your mattress might be an issue.

-These days, a number of companies like Bear, Purple, and Amerisleep are making mattresses that are well-suited for athletes and injury recovery.
+These days, a number of companies like Bear, Purple, and Amerisleep make mattresses well-suited for athletes and injury recovery.
 Mattress Advisor has outlined some great options, which you can learn more about in their mattress guide.